 Prepare for OCI Foundation Certification

 I recently took the Oracle Cloud Infrastructure (OCI) Foundation Exam 1Z0-1085-20.
 This is the most basic exam in the series of 5 exams (blog coming soon) that Oracle offers.
-I took the proctored exam online and I was able to pass in my first try.
+I took the proctored exam online and I was able to pass on my first try.

 Now for the exam itself.
-Since this is the foundation level course, if you have prior knowledge of any cloud provider, it should be a walk in the park for you.
+Since this is the foundation-level course, if you have prior knowledge of any cloud provider, it should be a walk in the park for you.
 I completed the online course (~3.5hours long) by Oracle instructor Rohit Rahi.

 The course talks at a high level about what cloud is in general and all the OCI services.
-The duration of the course is not too bad for an intro level certificate.
+The duration of the course is not too bad for an intro-level certificate.

-The exam is 105 minutes long and 60 questions, which means you have roughly 2 minutes to get to the right answer.
+The exam is 105 minutes long and has 60 questions, which means you have roughly 2 minutes to get to the right answer.

 I finished the exam in 45 minutes and went over all the answers again.
 After taking the exam, I feel some of the topics were missing in the online videos like SLA, Oracle db resource manager, what practical solution needs what service.

-Being an intro level certification, I was not expecting these.
+Being an intro-level certification, I was not expecting these.
 In a way it’s good, I went over the online videos twice as it helped me retain the materials better.
 For the second time, I did it at 1.5X speed and saved some time.
 It took me 3 days from start to finish to achieve this certification.

 Important things you need to remember for OCI Foundation Certification exam.